Indian Ocean (band): 1990: Demo tape

 The name Indian Ocean was suggested by Sen's father in 1990.
 Shaleen Sharma was taken on as the drummer, and Indrajit Dutta and Anirban Roy as bassists.
 The band recorded a demo, with the help of Sen selling his electric guitar to raise the required money.
 The tape was 45 minutes long and consisted of 7 songs, all recorded in a single day.
-Despite the rushed recording, the quality of the demo tape impressed His Master's Voice and they were offered an album deal.
+Despite the rushed recording, the quality of the demo tape impressed His Master's Voice (HMV) and they were offered an album deal.

 1991–2009: Asheem Chakravarty era

-Rahul Ram and first album
+Rahul Ram and debut album

 In 1991, Rahul Ram who was Sen's schoolmate at St. Xaviers, Delhi, joined the band replacing Anirban Roy on bass.
 They started work on their first album.
 The eponymous debut album came out in 1993, and it sold over 40,000 copies within a year of its release.
 It became the highest selling record by any Indian band at that time.

 Amit Kilam

 In 1994, drummer Shaleen Sharma left the band.
 He was replaced by Amit Kilam who was much younger than the other band members.
 This line-up with Susmit Sen, Asheem Chakravarty, Rahul Ram and Amit Kilam became the most recognisable and the most successful in the band's timeline so far.
-Since then they rolled out a live album recorded and mixed on two tracks by Vikram Mishra Desert Rain and two studio albums Kandisa and Jhini.
-They also composed the soundtrack of Black Friday and contributed a couple of tracks to the soundtrack of Peepli Live.
+Since then, they have rolled out a live album, which was recorded and mixed on two tracks by Vikram Mishra, titled Desert Rain, followed by two studio albums, Kandisa and Jhini.
+They also composed the soundtrack of the Anurag Kashyap directorial Black Friday and contributed a couple of tracks to the soundtrack of Peepli Live.

 Death of Asheem Chakravarty

 Asheem Chakravarty was hospitalised in Doha in October, after suffering a heart attack.
 He was comatose for a brief period and recovered well.
-On 25 December 2009 he died in New Delhi due to a cardiac arrest.
+On 25 December 2009, he died in New Delhi due to a cardiac arrest.